hanshhh/CovidMedia/README.md

-# COVID Impact on Media - Analysis of Public Health Discussion in The News Over Time
+# First Year Project: COVID Impact on Media - Analysis of Public Health Discussion in The News Over Time (2021)

 ## Project Overview